saferinsulin/website/admissions.md

 :::

 **All** patients should have their HBA1c checked on admission to Critical Care.
+Those with elevated HbA1c will require subsequent referral to the Diabetes Specialist Team for ongoing input on step-down.

 **All** patients should have an admission blood glucose checked either via an ABG / VBG sample or a laboratory glucose.